civican/legisinfo/44-1/bills/C-69/bill_text.md

   **(1)** Paragraph (d) of the definition **automobile** in subsection 248(1) of the Act is replaced by the following:

-    except for the purposes of **sections** 6 **and 15**, a motor vehicle acquired to be sold, rented or leased in the course of carrying on a business of selling, renting or leasing motor vehicles or a motor vehicle used for the purpose of transporting passengers in the course of carrying on a business of arranging or managing funerals, and
+    except for the purposes of sections 6 and 15, a motor vehicle acquired to be sold, rented or leased in the course of carrying on a business of selling, renting or leasing motor vehicles or a motor vehicle used for the purpose of transporting passengers in the course of carrying on a business of arranging or managing funerals, and

   **(2)** Subsection (1) is deemed to have come into force on August 4, 2023.